 According to the USDOE, an English Language Learner is, "An individual who was not born in the United States or whose native language is a language other than English; or who comes from an environment where a language other than English is dominant; or who is an American Indian or Alaska Native and who comes from an environment where a language other than English has had a significant impact on his or her level of English language proficiency; and who, by reason thereof, has sufficient difficulty speaking, reading, writing, or understanding the English language to deny such individual the opportunity to learn successfully in classrooms where the language of instruction is English or to participate fully in our society."

 The ELP Standards were developed by CCSSO, WestEd, and the Understanding Language Initiative of Stanford University, and correspond to the Common Core State Standards (CCSS) in English language arts and mathematics, and the Next Generation Science Standards.
-Proficiency level alignment is yet to be determined.

-No. Given the fact that ELPA21 is a language proficiency assessment, and PARCC is a content area assessment, some ELPA21 accessibility features and accommodations will differ from those available on PARCC assessments.
-Some terminology and specifications of accessibility features and accommodations as well as policies for how they should be administered may also differ.
-Please refer to the ELPA21 Accessibility and Accommodations Manual for information on ELPA21 accessibility features and accommodations.(Note: The ELPA21 Field Test Accessibility and Accommodations Manual will be available in early December 2014, and the manual for the operational assessment will become available later in 2015.)
+No. Given the fact that ELPA21 is a language proficiency assessment, and PARCC is a content area assessment, some ELPA21 accessibility features and accommodations differ from those available on PARCC assessments.
+Some terminology and specifications of accessibility features and accommodations as well as policies for how they should be administered also differ.
+Please refer to the ELPA21 Accessibility and Accommodations Manual for information on ELPA21 accessibility features and accommodations.
 For those students who have IEP or 504 plans, their IEP or 504 teams would make decisions related to both accommodations and designated features.